Pizzahawaiii/PizzaWorldBuffs/README.md

-/wb header <1 or 0>    1 to show PizzaWorldBuffs header, 0 to hide it /wb dmf <1 or 0>       1 to show Darkmoon Faire location, 0 to hide it /wb all <1 or 0>       1 to show timers for both factions, 0 to only show timers for your faction /wb tents <1 or 0>     1 to show tent locations on the world map, 0 to hide them /wb tentStyle <style>  Pick a style for the tent icons on the map (1, 2, 3, 4, 5, 6, 7 or 1337) /wb tentAlert <alert>  Show alerts for new tents (2 = anywhere, 1 = current zone, 0 = disabled)
+/wb header <1 or 0>    1 to show PizzaWorldBuffs header, 0 to hide it /wb dmf <1 or 0>       1 to show Darkmoon Faire location, 0 to hide it /wb all <1 or 0>       1 to show timers for both factions, 0 to only show timers for your faction /wb mapHeads <1 or 0>  1 to show Ony/Nef head timers on the SW/OG map, 0 to hide them /wb tents <1 or 0>     1 to show tent locations on the world map, 0 to hide them /wb tentStyle <style>  Pick a style for the tent icons on the map (1, 2, 3, 4, 5, 6, 7 or 1337) /wb tentAlert <alert>  Show alerts for new tents (2 = anywhere, 1 = current zone, 0 = disabled)